 Key Takeaways for Employers

-Hold employees accountable for mitigation, but come prepared: While the court in Boyle did reduce the notice period due to the employee’s delayed disclosure of his Notice of Assessment, this outcome was based on the employer making a clear argument and producing a record showing that mitigation was at issue.
+While the court in Boyle did reduce the notice period due to the employee’s delayed disclosure of his Notice of Assessment, this outcome was based on the employer making a clear argument and producing a record showing that mitigation was at issue.
 Employers should preserve and pursue mitigation evidence proactively to support similar arguments in future disputes.

 This blog is provided as an information service and summary of workplace legal issues.